gerry-baird/Drug-Demo/ads/README.md

 You can watch me setup this configuration on YouTube here: https://youtu.be/_25IEOPitgM

 Here is a list of Watson URL's : https://cloud.ibm.com/apidocs/machine-learning#endpoint-url

+## Integrating ADS and Watson ML

+Now ADS is configured to use our Watson ML service as an ML provider we can do the integration.

+The basic steps are :
+1. Generate the mappings between ADS and Watson ML
+2. Define ADS data types for ML model input/output
+3. Configure the input mapping rules
+4. Configure the output mapping rules

+There is a walkthrough of these steps on YouTube here : https://youtu.be/go9Y828-1DM

+## Using a Predictive Model in ADS